Questions to ask your Financial Adviser

 Q2: What experience and qualifications do you have?

 All of our advisers are fully qualified to at least level 4 and have up to date SPS.
-Please ask us to show you our qualifications and SPS.
+Some of our financial advisers have chartered status, which is higher than Level 4.
+We are very proud of our team and their achievements, so please feel free ask us to show you our qualifications and SPS.

-Q3: What type of advice do you offer?
+Q3: What type of financial advice do you offer?

 Financial advisers can offer ‘independent’ advice, where they can consider products and providers from the whole market or ‘restricted’ advice, which is limited to certain products, providers or both.